 Honors Independent Study (HON 4391) is offered every semester.
 This course allows students to study selected materials under the direct supervision of a professor for honors credit.
 The course meeting days, times, and substitutions are arranged by the professor and honors student.

 The Honors Thesis is a course that students undertake under the supervision of a professor and possibly, a second reader, on a subject of their choosing.
-This course culminates in a project of significant size, and is required to graduate in Honors, and for the Honors minor.
-In order to register HON 4390B, students must have their thesis proposals approved by the Dean of the Honors College, Dr. Galloway, and their thesis supervisors.
-More information on writing a thesis can be found here.
+This course culminates in a project of significant size, and is required to graduate in the Honors College, and to fulfill the requirements of the Honors Studies Minor.
+Before registering for HON 4390B, a student must have the thesis proposal approved by the thesis supervisor, and meet with the Dean of the Honors College, Dr. Galloway, to receive final approval to enroll in the course.
+Find more details on the Thesis Information page.